Baghmundi: Demographics

 As per 2011 Census of India Baghmundi had a total population of 4,035 of which 2,095 (52%) were males and 1,940 (48%) were females.
 Population below 6 years was 561.
 The total number of literates in Baghmundi was 2,340 (67.36% of the population over 6 years).

 Police station

 Baghmundi police station has jurisdiction over Baghmundi CD Block.
 The area covered is 275 km2 and the population covered is 135,530.
 It has 41.91 km inter-state border with Tiruldih and Nimdih police stations in Seraikella-Kharswan district and Sonahitu PS in Ranchi district of Jharkhand.

 Transport

 SH 4 running from Jhalda (in Purulia district) to Junput (in Purba Medinipur district) passes through Baghmundi.

+The nearest rail connection is Barabhum railway station under Adra railway division.
 There is a road from Baghmundi to Sirkabad going over the Ajodhya Hills.